minprog/pyprog/opdrachten/week6/feestagenda/index.md

         """
         agenda['januari'].append(the_rockets)
         agenda['januari'].append(the_dragonflies)

     def opdracht2(agenda, the_rockets, the_dragonflies):
         """ Voeg 'the_rockets' toe in januari week3.
             Voeg 'the_dragonflies' toe in januari week4.
             Voeg 'the_rockets' toe in januari week5.
             kan in 3 regels
         """
-        pass

     def opdracht3(agenda, the_rockets, the_dragonflies):
         """ 'Lisa' verandert haar artiestennaam naar 'LiZA' in alle optredens. kan in 1 regel
         """
-        pass

     def opdracht4(agenda, the_rockets, the_dragonflies):
         """ Voeg gastartiest 'Thomas' toe aan 'the_rockets' maar alleen in week3. kan in 2 regels
         """
-        pass

     def opdracht5(agenda, the_rockets, the_dragonflies):
-        """ In 'februari' roosteren we dezelfde bands als in januari. kan in 1 regel
+        """ In 'februari' roosteren we dezelfde bands als in 'januari'. kan in 1 regel
         """
-        pass

     def opdracht6(agenda, the_rockets, the_dragonflies):
-        """ Voor 'februari' roosteren we maar 4 weken, verwijder week5 in februari maar niet in januari. kan in 2 regels
+        """ Voor 'februari' roosteren we maar 4 weken, verwijder week5 in 'februari' maar niet in 'januari'. kan in 2 regels
         """
-        pass

     def opdracht7(agenda, the_rockets, the_dragonflies):
-        """ In 'maart' roosteren we dezelfde bands als in januari, maar in elk optreden voegen we gastartiest 'Maya' toe. kan in 4 regels
+        """ In 'maart' roosteren we dezelfde bands als in 'januari', maar in elk optreden voegen we gastartiest 'Maya' toe. kan in 4 regels
         """
-        pass

     if __name__ == "__main__":
         agenda = {'januari': [], 'februari': []} # lege agenda met 'januari' en 'februari'
         print_agenda(agenda)